What you need to know

 - Interpersonal skills: Photographers often photograph people.
 They must communicate and be flexible when working with clients in order to achieve the desired composition in a photograph.

-The average pay for photographer in the United States ranges from $9.33 an hour to $36.09 an hour.
+The average pay for photographers in the United States ranges from $10.78 an hour to $41.76 an hour as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.